abduwib/Project-1-Prompt/README.md

 # Overview:

-- This is a elevated take (literally!) on the original classic paper and pensil game,
+- This is a elevated take (literally!) on the original classic paper and pensil game.
 - modernised for the unconventional and non-linear individuals alike.

 ## Screenshot